-- 3D Format Off, Auto, Side by Side (Half), Top and Bottom, Dual Pipe and Frame Sequential. - Eye Swap Normal and Reverse (set to Reverse if the left- and right-eye images are displayed in the wrong order) - Dark Time 0.65 ms, 1.3 ms and 1.95 ms. Set to reduce the effect of images overlapping while the glasses are switching.
+- 3D Format Off, Auto, Side by Side (Half), Top and Bottom, Dual Pipe and Frame Sequential. - DLP Link Off / On.
+DLP Link On emits a sync pulse for the 3D glasses via the projected image.
+DLP Link Off will send the sync pulse to the sync out connector to use with an external third party emitter. - Eye Swap Normal and Reverse (set to Reverse if the left- and right-eye images are displayed in the wrong order) - Dark Time 0.65 ms, 1.3 ms and 1.95 ms. Set to reduce the effect of images overlapping while the glasses are switching.